Last Updated on July 2, 2026 by Daniel Globe

 Tipping for tour guides and excursions in London is a meaningful way to acknowledge their expertise and enhance your experience.

-Whether you’re joining a private tour or a group excursion, tips reflect your appreciation for their knowledge and effort.
-Generally, tipping 10-15% of the tour cost is appropriate, but it’s customary to adjust based on the quality of service.
+Whether you’re joining a private tour or a group excursion, tips reflect your appreciation for the guide’s knowledge and effort.
+For paid tours, tipping 10-15% of the tour cost is appropriate, adjusted based on quality of service.
+For free walking tours, a tip of £5-£10 per person is the typical range, and often a suggested amount is listed on the tour operator’s own website.

 Tipping for Delivery and Takeaway Services